nkanderson/quick_aqi/README.md

 On the plus side, the changes necessary to move from blocking to non-blocking were much simpler than expected.
 Changes were fairly minimal, and are seen in [PR #8](https://github.com/nkanderson/quick_aqi/pull/8).
 The provided Embassy documentation and examples were essential in understanding how to make these small changes.

+The last challenge worth mentioning is the embedded testing environment.
+Since this is a `no_std` context, it's not possible to use the simple `#[test]` macro for unit tests.
+I've tried to get something set up using `defmt-test`, but have not yet had success.
+Ongoing work is present in the `add_testing` branch.

 ## Limitations and Future Improvements

 ### LED Output